kristianlien/stockfox/readme.md

 ### SQL Command Warning:
 In the editProduct() function, custom SQL commands are allowed but only with warnings to avoid dangerous commands (e.g., DROP).

-### Unique Constraints: The database schema enforces unique constraints on product_code and ean to prevent duplicate entries.
+### Unique Constraints:
+The database schema enforces unique constraints on product_code and ean to prevent duplicate entries.

+## Support
+Contact stockfox@lienvending.solutions for any questions or support